globusonline/globus-integration-examples/docs/wordpress.rst

    **Figure 5.** Add a new app registration to your project.

-The app registration form is shown in Figure 8, below.
+The app registration form is shown below in Figure 6.
 You’ll need to complete this form using appropriate values for your WordPress site.

 - The ``App name`` will be displayed on your app’s login page, so enter the name of your website.